MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/tvos.md

 1. Head over to [appcenter.ms](https://appcenter.ms).
 2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.
 3. Enter a name and an optional description for your app.
-4. Select **macOS** as the OS and **Objective-C/Swift** as a platform.
+4. Select **tvOS** as the OS and **Objective-C/Swift** as a platform.
 5. Hit the button at the bottom right that says **Add new app**.

 Once you have created an app, you can obtain its **App Secret** on the **Settings** page on the App Center Portal.
 At the top right hand corner of the **Settings** page, click on the **triple vertical dots** and select `Copy app secret` to get your App Secret.

 ## 3. Add the App Center SDK modules

-The App Center SDK for macOS can be integrated into your app via [Cocoapods](https://cocoapods.org) or by manually adding the binaries to your project.
+The App Center SDK for tvOS can be integrated into your app via [Cocoapods](https://cocoapods.org) or by manually adding the binaries to your project.

 ### 3.1  Integration via Cocoapods